binnes/esp8266Workshop/en/part1/LED.md

 Compile and upload the sketch to see the LED change colours.

-The to of your code should look like this:
+The top of your code should look like this:

 ```cpp
 #include <Adafruit_NeoPixel.h>